Sarah Jane Morris (singer)

-Sarah Jane Morris (born 21 March 1959) is an English singer of pop, jazz, rock and R&B and a songwriter.
+Sarah Jane Morris (born 21 March 1959) is a British singer of pop, jazz, rock and R&B and a songwriter from Southampton, England.

 Biography

 In 1982, Morris joined The Republic as lead singer.
 A London-based Afro-Caribbean-Latin band, they received enormous publicity from the music press including cover stories with NME and City Limits and a documentary for Granada TV.
 But the band was deemed too political for radio play, with the exception of Capital Radio.
 The Republic were signed to Charlie Gillett's Oval Records Ltd and released an EP entitled Three Songs From The Republic and two singles entitled "One Chance" and "My Spies".
 Success did not follow and the band split up in 1984.

 Morris then sang with The Happy End, a 21-piece brass band named after Bertolt Brecht, Elisabeth Hauptmann and Kurt Weill's musical play.
-Playing a circuit that included Brighton's Zap Club and the Edinburgh Festival Fringe, The Happy End explored protest music from Africa, Ireland and Latin America on a way that emulated Charlie Haden's Liberation Music Orchestra.
+Playing a circuit that included Brighton's Zap Club and the Edinburgh Festival Fringe, The Happy End explored protest music from Africa, Ireland and Latin America in a way that emulated Charlie Haden's Liberation Music Orchestra.

 Morris explored her more theatrical side on Brecht/Eisler's There's Nothing Quite Like Money and Brecht/Weill's Pirate Jenny from The Threepenny Opera.

 The Happy End released two albums on the Cooking Vinyl label with Morris.
 Following a successful Edinburgh run in 1986, Morris then decamped to chart success with The Communards.

 Morris found fame initially with the Communards, who are best known for their hit "Don't Leave Me This Way".
-Morris featured prominently on many Communards tracks, her low and deep vocal range contrasting with Jimmy Somerville's falsetto.
-She has also recorded as a solo artist, releasing albums since 1989.
-These have enjoyed most popularity in Italy and Greece.
+Morris featured prominently on many Communards tracks, her deep vocal range contrasting with Jimmy Somerville's falsetto.

 Morris also contributed to the opera The Fall of the House of Usher (1991) by Peter Hammill and Judge Smith, singing the part of the chorus.
 She also sang the part of Mère Ubu on the Pere Ubu album Long Live Père Ubu!
 (2009), which features songs from Bring Me The Head of Pere Ubu, David Thomas's theatrical adaptation of Alfred Jarry's Ubu Roi.

 She recorded an album of John Martyn covers with guitarist Tony Rémy in 2019 entitled Sweet Little Mystery and is touring with him playing the songs from the album.

 She is a cousin of American author Armistead Maupin.

+In Italy

+She has also recorded as a solo artist, releasing albums since 1989.
+These have enjoyed most popularity in Italy and Greece.

+In 1990 she attended the 1990 Sanremo Music Festival, singing together with Riccardo Fogli in the song Ma quale amore.

+In 1991 she attended again the 1991 Sanremo Music Festival, singing together with Riccardo Cocciante the song Se stiamo insieme in an english and more pop version called I'm missing you: the song eventually managed to win the festival.
+She would return again to the Sanremo Music festival several times as a guest.